AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_classification.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/image_classification/01.png">

-**The General Image Classification Pipeline includes an image classification module.
+<b>The General Image Classification Pipeline includes an image classification module.
 If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, select a model with faster inference.
-If you prioritize model storage size, choose a model with a smaller storage size.**
+If you prioritize model storage size, choose a model with a smaller storage size.</b>

 <details>
    <summary> 👉Details of Model List</summary>